chipKIT32/pic32-Arduino-USB-Bootloader-original/readme.txt

    "find . -type f | xargs grep -i c:\\\\" will show you where.

-2. If you don't have a license for the optimizer (-Os), the bits won't fit by default in kseg0 bootflash.
-You can edit the linker file to use 3.9k more space by giving up some debug functionality that is rarely used with bootloaders.
+2. If you don't have a license for the optimizer (-Os), the bits won't fit by default in the first 8k of kseg0 bootflash.
+You can edit the linker file to use 3.9k more space (still wholly within the 12k bootflash) by giving up some debug functionality that is rarely used with bootloaders.
    Just change boot-linkerscript.ld and grow this line:

      kseg0_boot_mem       (rx)  : ORIGIN = 0x9FC00490, LENGTH = 0x1B70